-Advising is strongly recommended prior to initial registration at Oakton.
+Advising is required for degree seeking students and strongly recommended for certificate seeking and visiting students prior to initial registration at Oakton.
 Continuing students should seek advising regularly because of changes in individual goals, transfer institution expectations and Oakton degree and certificate requirements.

-Students are classified as full-time for the fall, spring, or summer semester if they are enrolled for at least 12 credit hours for that semester.
+Students are classified as full-time when enrolled in 12 or more credit hours in the semester.
 Students enrolled for 1-11 credit hours are classified as part-time.

-The following groups of students are required to take placement tests before registering for classes:
+The following groups of students are required to meet placement requirements before registering for classes:

-- All degree-seeking students – i.e., students planning to earn an associate degree and/or transfer to a four-year college or university to earn a bachelor’s degree – must take placement tests.
+- All degree-seeking students – i.e., students planning to earn an associate's degree and/or transfer to a four-year college or university to earn a bachelor’s degree.

-- Students who wish to enroll in a math or composition course or courses with math or composition prerequisites are required to have placements.
+- Students who wish to enroll in a math or composition course or courses with math or composition prerequisites.

 SAT Reading and Writing: A score of 480 or higher on the SAT Evidence-Based Reading and Writing test, unless a specific reading test is required for a limited enrollment program.